Barney: Great... Social experiment.

 - At any time a recent face-turned-heel character is dominating in the ring, fans will chant "YOU SOLD OUT!
 YOU SOLD OUT!"

-- When Brock Lesnar tapped out to Kurt Angle after Summerslam in 2003, fans chanted "YOU TAPPED OUT!
+- When Brock Lesnar tapped out to Kurt Angle at SummerSlam 2003, fans chanted "YOU TAPPED OUT!
 YOU TAPPED OUT!"
 This has become a staple to chant against heels who recently lost by submission.

 - One time, to protest a truly awful matchnote , fans started chanting "T-N-A!
 T-N-A!", which seemed to shock Vince McMahon.
 There have been bad matches before, and there will be again, but nothing has ever been bad enough to get a WWE crowd to chant for TNA.

-- WWE made the terrible decision to hold their 1995 King of the Ring PPV in Philadelphia at a time when ECW was on fire.
+- WWE made the terrible decision to hold King of the Ring 1995 in Philadelphia at a time when ECW was on fire.
 The terrible Mabel vs. Savio Vega tournament finalnote bombed so completely that the Philly crowd started chanting "ECW!
 ECW!
 ECW!" in protest.

 - "Slut!" when a female heel does something particularly slutty, such as Trish Stratus cheating on Chris Jericho with Christian.